DavidGiard/azure-function-demos/CosmosDBBindingDemo/README.md

 ### GetItemById

-Retreive a single document from a CosmosDB collection, given the document's ID
+Retrieve a single document from a CosmosDB collection, given the document's ID

 ### GetCompleteItems

-Retreive a set of document from a CosmosDB collection, based on a query
+Retrieve a set of document from a CosmosDB collection, based on a query

 ## Setup